 One of the best beach vacations with grandparents in the US is Vero Beach.
 Vero Beach is located on the treasure coast of Florida.
 It is a great beach near Disney World to check out.
 In fact, Disney even owns a property right on Vero Beach.
 It is perfect for families and multigenerational vacations.

 Kids will love playing on the beach and swimming in the warm water with their grandparents.
-Almost all of the resorts in Vero Beach are beachfront properties, meaning that you can walk out from your hotel to the ocean and easily go back to rest when you need it.
+Almost all of the resorts in Vero Beach are beachfront properties.
+This means you can walk from your hotel to the ocean and go back to rest as needed.

-One of the most exciting parts of Vero Beach that both young and old will love is a sunken ship that you can actually swim out to and snorkel.
+One of the most exciting parts of Vero Beach is a sunken ship that you can swim out to and snorkel.
 If the 300 meters is too far to swim you can also rent kayaks and paddle out to the ship.

 Florida’s Treasure Coast is full of sunken ships and gold.
 To this day people still find gold coins that wash up on the beach.